Artificial intelligence and co-determination - the future has begun

 Christiane Benner, Second Chairwoman of IG Metall

-AI - Artificial Intelligence, two letters are on everyone's lips.
-The public hello-wake-up experience has been triggered by the remarkable texts that the program ChatGPT-4 has been generating on the basis of a few keywords for a few months now.
+AI - artificial intelligence, two letters that are on everyone's lips.
+The remarkable texts that the ChatGPT-4 program has been generating for a few months on the basis of a few keywords have triggered the public "hello-wake-up" experience.
 A visible breakthrough that is immediately accompanied by dystopian horror visions.
-Will AI take over the reigns of the universe in a few years and degrade us humans to mere command receivers?
+Will AI take control of the universe in a few years and degrade us humans to mere recipients of orders?

-As a trade unionist with a practical background, I'll start a few floors down.
-In day-to-day business, there are already enough questions to be answered - and regulated - around AI.
-AI, weak or strong, is already being used in all areas of the company, from research and development, logistics and production to marketing, sales and after-sales.
-In the production area, so-called collaborative robots, cobots, are used.
-Warehouses are optimized algorithmically, and transport systems are driverless.
+As a trade unionist with a practical background, I'll start by going down a few levels.
+There are already enough questions about AI to answer - and to regulate - in day-to-day operations.
+AI, weak or strong, is already being used in all areas of the company, from research and development, logistics and production to marketing, sales and after sales.
+So-called collaborative robots, cobots, are used in production.
+Warehouses are optimized algorithmically and transport systems are driverless.
 In personnel selection, algorithmic systems are being used to pre-select applicants.
-Training and continuing education has moved into the three-dimensional metaverse in some companies, fueled by contact bans in the Corona pandemic.
+Training and further education has moved into the three-dimensional metaverse in some companies, fueled by contact bans during the coronavirus pandemic.

 Technology is advancing in seven-league boots.
-By contrast, the Works Constitution Act, the main basis for co-determination in the workplace, remains in place.
-Its core dates back to 1972, a time when computers were as big as a single-family house.
+In contrast, the Works Constitution Act, the essential basis for co-determination in the workplace, remains unchanged.
+Its core dates back to 1972, a time when computers were the size of a detached house.
 Impressively symbolized by Hal 9000 from Stanley Kubrick's masterpiece "2001 - A Space Odyssey".
-The on-board computer declares its omnipotence at the end of the film to the last surviving spaceship pilot in no uncertain terms: "Dave, there's no point in this conversation anymore - it's going nowhere.
+At the end of the movie, the on-board computer clearly declares its omnipotence to the last surviving spaceship pilot: "Dave, this conversation is useless, it's going nowhere.
 Farewell!"
-Let's get this straight right away: He couldn't deal with seasoned IG Metall store stewards like that!
+To make that clear right away: He couldn't treat seasoned IG Metall works council members like that!

 We don't want it to come to that.
-That is why IG Metall is calling for a modernization and retreading of the Works Constitution Act.
-It urgently needs to be renewed in line with the times - also and especially for dealing with AI!
-Questions such as job security, occupational health and safety, but also professional training or personnel selection will arise in a completely different way than before.
+That is why IG Metall is calling for the Works Constitution Act to be modernized and overhauled.
+It urgently needs to be updated - also and especially for dealing with AI!
+Issues such as job security, occupational health and safety, as well as professional development and personnel selection, will arise in a completely different way than before.
 Works councils must be informed transparently.
-Particularly in the case of systems with self-learning algorithms, they must also be able to call in experts for their work who can assess complex developments.
+Particularly in the case of systems with self-learning algorithms, they must also be able to consult experts who can assess complex developments.
 This is also in the employer's interest.

-Because the consequences of the use of AI are so far-reaching, works councils must also be given a genuine right of co-determination in the future in the strategic development of companies and in the - forward-looking - training for new fields of application.
-Personal rights, data protection and anonymization of data - the list could go on and on, but space here is limited.
+Because the consequences of the use of AI are so far-reaching, works councils must also be given a genuine right of co-determination in the strategic development of companies and in the - forward-looking - training for new fields of application.
+Personal rights, data protection and anonymization of data - the list could go on and on, but space is limited here.
 ChatGPT-4 - take over!